Rahul0506/DataDrive/README.md

-# EzFkingGameBois
+# DataDrive

+Business, made convenient.

-You gotta put all of these in a folder and into the Extensions folder of quik sense for the grpahs to show
+PS: Folder has to be located in the Extensions folder within QuikSense for the QuiKSense graphs to show.